-With fresh, local tomatoes so readily available at this time of year, this soup is my go-to for putting ripe tomatoes to good use.
 This soup travels well, as long as you have an ice pack or refrigeration available you are all set!
-I love bringing a little mason jar full of raw gazpacho to the office!
-It also pairs really nicely with avocado toast, which is one of my favourite things to make when I'm short on time or want to make something that's filling and easy to put together.
-You can also use a raw cracker or tortilla instead of the bread if you'd like to keep this meal fully raw.
+I love bringing a little mason jar full of raw gazpacho to the office.
+This soup pairs really nicely with avocado toast, which is one of my favourite things to make when I'm short on time or want to make something that's filling and easy to put together.
+You can opt for raw crackers or a raw wrap instead of bread if you'd like to keep this meal fully raw.
+You can opt for raw crackers or a raw wrap instead of the bread if you'd like to keep this meal fully raw.

 This soup is refreshing, simple and quick to make and most importantly bursting with flavour.
 I like to use freshly picked herbs like basil, parsley and oregano from my organic home garden, but you can really use any combination of fresh herbs.
 The jalapeño adds a nice kick, but if you would like a milder soup just use less and adjust to taste.
 While I prefer the extra spice, I have made this soup without the jalapeño and it is still very tasty!
 The addition of extra virgin olive oil is completely optional, so if you prefer oil-free you can omit this ingredient.

 Raw Vegan Gazpacho with Garden-Fresh Herbs